gorohoroh/getting-started-building-docker-images-with-gradle/README.md

 ```

 ## Create a task to generate a Dockerfile
-In order for Docker to know how to configure your image, it needs a file called `Dockerfile`.
-Let's create a Gradle task that generates the file:
+In order for Docker to know how to configure your image, it needs a file called `Dockerfile`, and we'll generate it using Gradle.
+Add the following Gradle task to the end of `build.gradle`:

 ```gradle
 task createDockerFile(type: Dockerfile) {